zaphosting/docs/docs/palworld-admin.md

 ##Introduction
 In this guide, we will look at configurating your server with an admin password and adding yourself as an admin in-game.
 This password can be shared with trusted players to grant a range of admin commands.
-You can learn more about these server commands through our [Server Commands](palworld-server-commands.md).
+You can learn more about these server commands through our [Server Commands](palworld-server-commands.md) guide.
 <YouTube videoId="SDZC4-FEdNM" imageSrc="https://screensaver01.zap-hosting.com/index.php/s/ramgExKNxeLeDdL/preview" title="Setup Palworld server in just a MINUTE!" description="Feel like you understand better when you see things in action?
 We’ve got you!
 Dive into our video that breaks it all down for you.
 Whether you're in a rush or just prefer to soak up information in the most engaging way possible!"/>

 <InlineVoucher />